GreyhoundIt/RootBeerShop/readme.md

 ## Comments

 Seed file to create the products.
+To create an admin user create normal user then use a DB GUI to chance isAdmin to true.
 Conformation Email is sent ( using file driver so is sent to storage/logs/laravel).

 Photos and description taken from (http://travisneilson.com/2012/08/05/rootbeer-tasting.html).
 FORM and HTML helpers added with (https://laravelcollective.com/docs/5.2/html).
 Shake animation with csshake (https://elrumordelaluz.github.io/csshake/)